sohailsomani/soso-state/README.md

 Python version also written by yours truly is also currently in some corporate repository somewhere and I am tired of rewriting the damn thing every few years.
 So I am rewriting it for the last time.

-The idea was initially conceived after finding the Redux model was way too slow for real-time code (well, as real-time as you can get in a browser) and that the Redux way of solving the performance issue required way too much ceremony on the part of developers.
-That is, we could not find a way to factor out the thinking about performance in one place.

 **NOTE:** I am not at all married to this syntax.
 I feel there could be more consistency in the syntax for events, state viewing and state updating.